 How did we come across all of these new and unusual fruits and vegetables?
 We went exploring at the local farmer’s markets.
 Many of the towns have a weekend farmers' market where you can buy organic, fresh, local produce.

-We buy nearly all of our food at the farmers’ markets, from carrots to mangosteen.
-While some of the fruit and vegetables we tried were one hit wonders, others have become a staple part of our diet here.
+We buy nearly all of our food at the farmers' markets, from carrots to mangosteen.
+While some of the fruit and vegetables we tried were one hit wonders, others have become a staple part of our diet here, especially if were' trying to reduce our appetite.

 Yuca (also called cassava)